yuchaozhi/MCANet/README.md

 | Serrated adenoma  |  23   |     23     |  12  |  58   |
 | Adenocarcinoma    | 318   |    318     | 159  | 795   |

-### Implementation Detail
+### Experimental Setup and Implementation Detail
-We implement all experiments using Python $3.12.4$ and PyTorch $2.3.1$ on a machine equipped with an NVIDIA GeForce RTX 4070 8GB.
-The image size is $224 \times 224$.
+We implement all experiments using Python $3.12.4$ and PyTorch $2.3.1$ on a server equipped with an NVIDIA GeForce RTX 4070 Ti GPU (8GB VRAM), an AMD Ryzen 7 7745HX CPU, running Windows $11$.
+The input image size is set to $224 \times 224$ pixels.

+We employ a unified training pipeline to enable easy switching among various models by modifying configuration parameters, including classical architectures such as UNet, UNet++, ResUNet++, MANet, Transformer-based models (TransUNet, DA-TransUNet, TransAttUNet), and our proposed MCANet variants (MCANet_C, MCANet_R).

+Datasets are preprocessed by resizing images and masks to $224 \times 224$, with consistent data augmentation and normalization applied using torchvision transforms.
+Training uses a batch size of $4$, with the Adam optimizer and an initial learning rate of $0.001$.
+The loss function combines Dice loss and BCE loss to better handle class imbalance in segmentation tasks.

 ### Evaluation Metrics